arosenfeld/immunedb/docs/pipeline_example.rst

 ======================
 Before ImmuneDB can be run, metadata must be specified for each input file.
 For this example, one has already been created for you.
-To learn how to create a metadata file for your own data, see :ref:`metadata-spec`.
+To learn how to create a metadata file for your own data, see :ref:`Creating a Template Metadata Sheet`.

+.. _instance_creation:

 ImmuneDB Instance Creation